HariprasadManimozhi/detectDigitalSignatures/README.md

 ### Objective

-Detect if files(.pdf) have digital signature or not and move signed & non-singed files to desired locations
+Detect if files(.pdf) have digital signature or not and move signed & non-signed files to desired locations

 ![Untitled design(1)](https://user-images.githubusercontent.com/28645647/83011946-5c936e00-a038-11ea-8143-d9c8fe4c8d45.png)